Negen Straatjes: Overview

 The names are reminders of many of the types of work that were carried out here in centuries past, especially the processing of skins (cow, bear, wolf and roe deer skins).

 History

 Until the end of the 16th century, the city of Amsterdam encompassed the area inside the Singel and what is now Kloveniersburgwal.
 After the Alteration and change in management, the city expanded in four stages between 1585 and 1665.
-Around 1612, during the Twelve Years' Truce, the third expansion of the city began with the reclamation of the Grachtengordel (including the area now known as De Negen Straatjes) and the Jordaan between Brouwersgracht en Leidsegracht.
-The majority of the buildings in De Negen Straatjes date from the 18th century, with little remaining of the original 17th century buildings.
-There are more than 140 national (rijksmonument) and municipal monuments in De Negen Straatjes.
+Around 1612, during the Twelve Years' Truce, the third expansion of the city began with the reclamation of the Grachtengordel (including the area now known as Negen Straatjes) and the Jordaan between Brouwersgracht en Leidsegracht.
+The majority of the buildings in Negen Straatjes date from the 18th century, with little remaining of the original 17th century buildings.
+There are more than 140 national (rijksmonument) and municipal monuments in Negen Straatjes.